 Approved by Your Local Congregation

-In 1 Corinthians 16:3, page 1803, Paul looked forward to his arrival in Corinth.
+In 1 Corinthians 16:3, Paul looked forward to his arrival in Corinth.
 He spoke about the mechanics of sending the gift to Jerusalem.
 So, he described a two-part process.
 First, the local congregation would entrust the gift to “approved” (“δοκιμάσητε“) members of the congregation.
 Therefore, we see that the local congregation had a duty to select men who could be entrusted to deliver money.
 They had to be honest and diligent men to be sure the money got where it was supposed to go.

 Second, let us go to another level of this principle.
 Your giving should not be to support some false teacher.
 Likewise, you should avoid giving your prosperity from God to be used by the devil.
 Each time you spend money, or distribute your prosperity from God, you need to ask yourself: Is this spending or giving the best use of God’s money?
 You can be more sure of giving to the right need, if you are giving to a cause approved by the leadership in your local church.
 Does that mean you can only give to a cause approved by your local church?
 No, the passage does not say that.
 Can you give to anyone?
 No, you should only give as the Lord leads you to give, in harmony with the principles of giving in His word.